srbhr/Test-Edits/README.md

 This Repository contains the Apertium Machine Translated Sentences, and the Google, Microsoft, Yandex Machine Translated Sentences for English-Spanish Pair.
 Along with that, it also contains the Human Post-Edited sentences, as improvements for the MT tool.

-The code in the Jupyter Notebooks:

-[**Apertium_Test-Edits.ipynb**]: Apertium_Test-Edits.ipynb	"Apertium Test-Edits"

-tries best to represent the difference between the Machine Translated and the Post-Edited sentences.
+The code in the Jupyter Notebooks:  [Apertium Test-Edits](Apertium_Test-Edits.ipynb) tries best to represent the difference between the Apertium Machine Translated and the Post-Edited sentences.

-[**Google_Test-Edits.ipynb**]: Google_Test-Edits.ipynb	"Google Test-Edits"

- is a measure to show the same but between the Google Translate and the Post-Edited.
+[Google Test-Edits](Google_Test-Edits.ipynb) is a measure to show the same but between the Google Translate and the Post-Edited.

 The Analysis of each is done in the respective Notebooks.